Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Formulation of /

 \subsection{Definition of swCBF}

-Before deriving {\swIVAconv}, this subsection first defines structure of a CBF with switching mechanism, i.e., a swCBF.
+Before deriving {\swIVAconv}, this subsection first defines {a} structure of a CBF with a switching mechanism: a swCBF.

-We start by defining a time-varying CBF, and then modify it to a swCBF.
-A time-varying CBF is defined simply by letting coefficient matrices of a CBF in Eq.~(\ref{eq:tiCBF}) time-varying as
+We start by defining a time-varying CBF, which we modify into a swCBF.
+A time-varying CBF is defined simply by letting the coefficient matrices of a CBF in Eq.~(\ref{eq:tiCBF}) be time-varying: